evac2742/sep11-freedom-project/tool/learning-log.md

 ### LL10 3/23
 **What I learned**
+* I have learned to assign IDs to each boba tiles to identify matches.
 **Challenges**
+*
 **What I am going to try next:**
+* Fix any small bugs

 <!--
 * Links you used today (websites, videos, etc)